gabehf/Koito/docs/src/content/docs/guides/scrobbler.md

 :::note
 Be sure to include the full path to the ListenBrainz endpoint of the server you are relaying to in the `KOITO_LBZ_RELAY_URL`.
+For example, to relay to the main ListenBrainz instance, you would set `KOITO_ENABLE_LBZ_RELAY` to `https://api.listenbrainz.org/1`.
 :::